KettleFoundation/Kettle/README.md

 ## Depolyment

 ### Installation
-1. Download the universal server & bundled libraries
+1. Download the universal server & bundled libraries from the [**Releases** section](https://github.com/KettleFoundation/Kettle/releases)
 2. Download the minecraft server via the link in the release
 3. Make a new folder for the server
 4. Move the server to the folder and rename it to `kettle.jar`